 Prostate biopsy inherently poses a risk of infection because the needles that grab a tiny piece of prostate tissue can transport bacteria through the rectal wall into the prostate and bloodstream.

 Specialists are trying to figure out how to prevent biopsy-related infections.

-Schaeffer, the Northwestern University urologist who performed attorney Tom Hayward's biopsy, coauthored a study presented last week on a method he says has reduced his hospital's post-biopsy infection rate to zero.
+Schaeffer, the Northwestern University urologist who performed attorney Tom Hayward's biopsy, co-authored a study presented last week on a method that he says has reduced his hospital's post-biopsy infection rate to zero.

 "The point is that this directed preventive therapy is designed to kill the bugs that are there, versus just guessing as to what bugs might be there," Schaeffer says.

 Meanwhile, his Northwestern colleague, Robert Nadler, says the infection risk is causing a lot of soul-searching about prostate biopsies.